 Looking to switch up your flavors?
 I have SEVEN different stir fry sauces here!

-It’s stir fry time!
+The stir fry

 To make cooking go as easily as possible, I recommend having all your veggies and chicken chopped up ahead of time, and your sauce pre-mixed.
 That way, you can just work through the recipe without distraction.